elliotherriman/calico/documentation/ink esoterics.md

 ## OPERATIONS WITH PLAIN TEXT ALTERNATIVES

+You can use the plain text version of these operations, rather than the symbol.

+It's recommended that you use "not" over "!", since "!" can perform other functions in ink, and may lead to syntax errors.

 ```
 && : and
 || : or
 % : mod
+! : not
 ? : has
 !? : hasnt
 ```

 ## OTHER FUNCTIONS

+These must be called as functions.
+Will return a value.

 ```
 CHOICE_COUNT